jdcloudcom/en/documentation/Elastic-Compute/Virtual-Machines/Operation-Guide/Instance-Template/Create-Instance-Template.md

 9. Select EIP Bandwidth:

-	The EIP bandwidth provided by JD Cloud is charged by fixed bandwidth and by traffic, the former is charged according to the bandwidth upper limit set when purchasing, which is not related to the real-time access bandwidth to the public network of your instance, and the latter is charged according to the actual traffic of your real-time access to the public network.
+	The EIP bandwidth provided by JD Cloud & AI is charged by fixed bandwidth and by traffic, the former is charged according to the bandwidth upper limit set when purchasing, which is not related to the real-time access bandwidth to the public network of your instance, and the latter is charged according to the actual traffic of your real-time access to the public network.
     EIP providers are divided into BGP and non-BGP, and BGP is provided for a faster and more efficient network access.

 	Bandwidth Range: 1Mbps~200Mbps, EIP cannot be configured with instance, and you could purchase and associate it after creating instance by instance template.